-Student planning to officially withdraw from a class after the registration period ends must see an Advisor.
+Student planning to officially withdraw from a class after the registration period ends can drop a class online or see an Advisor.
 The following guidelines determine grades for an official withdrawal:

 - When a student withdraws before Census day (as indicated on the College Calendar), the course will not appear on the student's permanent record. - When a student withdraws after Census day (as indicated on the College Calendar) but before "W" day, a grade of "W" will appear on the student's permanent record.